digitalpulp/pre-commit-php/README.md

   - There is already a `phpunit.xml` in the root of the repo

 Note in its current state, it will run the whole PHPUnit test as along as `.php` file was committed.

+An `args` property in your hook declaration can be used for passing any valid PHPUnit arguments.

 ## php-cs